jhumelsine/jhumelsine.github.io/_posts/2023-11-13-hexagonal-architecture-clean-architecture.md

 * BookReservation

 ### Input/Output Boundary
-This aligns with the _Driver Business Logic Port/Interface/Contract_ in the Hexagonal Architecture diagrams.
+The Input/Output Boundary aligns with the _Driver Business Logic Port/Interface/Contract_ in the Hexagonal Architecture diagrams.
 Martin models this with four elements:
 * Input Boundary, which is an interface that the Use Case implements.
 * Input Model, which is a data object.
 I’ve also seen this listed as the Request Model.
 The Input Boundary is an interface, which declares methods.
 For me, the Input/Request Model represents the arguments for those methods.
 * Output Boundary, which is an interface, which I think is passed as part of the Input Model to the Use Case.
 It was never quite clear to me.
 * Output Model, which is a data object.
 It’s also listed as the Response Model.
 This is the information being returned from the Use Case.

 Personally, I found this level of granularity without concrete examples a bit confusing.
-I think contract definition as an interface with a method like this:
+I think of a contract definition as an interface with a method like this:
 ```java
 interface UseCase {
     ResponseModel execute(RequestModel requestModel);